stikmanw/react-fullstory-component/README.md

 ## Compatible Version
 * React 0.13.3
-* 0.14 with warnings ( will addres warnings in 2.0.0 release )
+* 0.14 with warnings ( will address the warnings in 2.0.0 release )

 ## Component Code Examples
 #### Basic Example